-WHAT IS COVERED

-Mercury Marine warrants its new JP5 Outboard products to be free of defects in material and workmanship during the period described below.
+WHAT IS COVERED: Mercury Marine warrants its new products and refurbished products sold under the term of Pacemaker, to be free of defects in material and workmanship during the period described below.

-DURATION/DESCRIPTION OF COVERAGE

-This Limited Warranty provides coverage for two (2) years from the date the product is first sold to an authorized governmental agency, or the date on which the product is first put into service, whichever occurs first.
-Commercial users of these products receive warranty coverage of one (1) year from the date of first retail sale, or one (1) year from the date on which the product was first put into service, whichever occurs first.
-Commercial use is defined as any work or employment related use of the product, or any use of the product which generates income, for any part of the warranty period, even if the product is only occasionally used for such purposes.
+DURATION OF WARRANTY COVERAGE FOR GOVERNMENT USE: The limited warranty provides coverage for two (2) years from either the date the product is first sold to an authorized government agency, or the date on which the product is first put into service, whichever occurs first.
 The repair or replacement of parts, or the performance of service under this warranty, does not extend the life of this warranty beyond its original expiration date.
-Unexpired warranty coverage cannot be transferred to a subsequent purchaser.